Williamsburg Garment Company

 We also offer drop-off service for those located in New York City, or visiting Williamsburg, Brooklyn.
 We share retail space with Brooklyn Denim Company, but have different staffs, prices and equipment.
-All walk-in alterations services are handled by Brooklyn Denim Co.; however, fans of our work can order via our website, then drop-off and pick-up at the store with a printed receipt of the online order.
+All walk-in alterations services are handled by Brooklyn Denim Co.; however, fans of our work can order via our website, then drop-off and pick-up at the store.

 Great service and communication.
 Really happy with the results.
 Can’t wait to purchase a pair of jeans gym Williamsburg but the jeans I have my eyes on are out of stock or unavailable in my size :(